BenutzerEinsZweiDrei/Morrowind/README.md

 ---

 ### Promotional
-This version is like a promotional techno demo.
+This project is promotional of the game.
+It's not a tech demo for three.js nor a Chrome Experiment.

+### Controls
+* `Capslock` to move slow
+* `M` to freeze